SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-matching-gift.md

 * See Not using Opportunity or Gift Commitment from [Single Payment Gift - Untracked Solicitation](use-cases-single-payment-gift-untracked-solicitation.md)
-* Matching gifts are typically a one-time gift
+* Matching gifts are typically a one-time gift but there are exceptions.

 **Prerequisites for Salesforce Admin:**